infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-bundle-css.md

 The html5-custom-css transformation includes a custom CSS file and sets four parameters to integrate the custom stylesheet in the generated HTML5 output.
 These parameter settings make the following changes:

--   Specify the css subfolder of the plug-in as the source directory for custom CSS with args.cssroot.
+-   Specify the `css` subfolder of the plug-in as the source directory for custom CSS with **args.cssroot**.

--   Specify the name of the custom CSS file with args.css.
+-   Specify the name of the custom CSS file with **args.css**.

-    The value of this parameter tells DITA-OT to use the custom.css file provided by the plug-in.
+    The value of this parameter tells DITA-OT to use the `custom.css` file provided by the plug-in.

--   Ensure that the CSS file is copied to the output directory by setting args.copycss to yes.
+-   Ensure that the CSS file is copied to the output directory by setting **args.copycss** to yes.

--   Set the destination path for CSS files in the output folder with args.csspath.
+-   Set the destination path for CSS files in the output folder with **args.csspath**.

     CSS files are copied to the root level of the output folder by default.
-Setting this parameter places CSS files in a dedicated css subfolder.
+Setting this parameter places CSS files in a dedicated `css` subfolder.

-All four parameters are set in the Ant script \(build\_html5-custom-css.xml\).
+All four parameters are set in the Ant script \(`build_html5-custom-css.xml`\).

-1. In the plugins directory, create a directory named com.example.html5-custom-css.
+1. In the `plugins` directory, create a directory named `com.example.html5-custom-css`.

-2. In the new com.example.html5-custom-css directory, create a plug-in configuration file \(plugin.xml\) that declares the new html5-custom-css transformation and its dependencies.
+2. In the new `com.example.html5-custom-css` directory, create a plug-in configuration file \(`plugin.xml`\) that declares the new html5-custom-css transformation and its dependencies.

     ```
     <?xml version="1.0" encoding="UTF-8"?>